VCG/vimo-sketches/README.md

 ```

 #### Node & Edge Attributes
-If you want to add constraint fields to nodes or edges, please refer react-awesome-query-builder [config fields](https://github.com/ukrbublik/react-awesome-query-builder/blob/master/CONFIG.adoc#configfields).
+If you want to add attributes to nodes or edges, please refer react-awesome-query-builder [config fields](https://github.com/ukrbublik/react-awesome-query-builder/blob/master/CONFIG.adoc#configfields).
 Also here's an example

 ````javascript
 const attributes = {